Let’s Review the Different Types of Ground Anchors

-When you need to hold soil loads in place during and after a construction project, you can take advantage of ground anchoring systems, also called earth or soil anchoring systems.
-You can use one of several types of ground anchors to hold the earth in place so you can complete your project.
-Let’s look at the different ground anchor types Intech Anchoring offers and installs.
-Then you can determine which type meets your project’s earth anchoring requirements.
+When a building site needs to be excavated and requires the need for securing the slope or hillside, you may be in need of Ground Anchors, which are often referred to as Soil Screws or Soil Nails.
+There are different variations of ground anchors that can be installed to hold the earth in place so you can safely complete your project.
+Let’s look at the different ground anchor types that Intech Anchoring offers to this specialty construction market.
+Then you can determine which anchor type meets your project’s earth anchoring requirements.

 What Types of Ground Anchors Do We Offer?

 We offer three main types of anchors, and each type has its own applications, installation methods, and advantages.
 These anchor types include: